kyr0/microtune/README.md

 ### Building
 - Install developer tool chain on your system.
 Windows has been tested with MS C++, Mac has been tested with Clang, Linux with GCC on Ubuntu and Buster
 - Install CMake on your system.
 Go to cmake.org/download
-- If you want to set a particular version add Å-DAUDIOAPP_VERSION=9.9.9 in options below otherwise the version will be 0.9.0
+- If you want to set a particular version add -DAUDIOAPP_VERSION=9.9.9 in options below otherwise the version will be 0.9.0
 - VST2 - if you need it you need to add -DVST2_PATH=path-to-vst2-sdk-here to options below
 - AAX - if you need it you need to install the sdk and edit the CMakefile
 - AU - if you are building the AudioUnit add the option -DAUDIOAPP_IS_SYNTH=FALSE
-- Build Audioapp:
+- Update the git module dependencies

 `git submodule update --init --recursive`

-or

-`git submodule add https://github.com/juce-framework/JUCE lib/JUCE`
-(in case you're setting up your own JUCE plugin from scratch)
+- Build (for release):

 `cmake -B build [options]`
 `cmake --build build --config Release`

-Also add PGM (Plugin GUI Magic):

-`git submodule add --branch develop https://github.com/ffAudio/PluginGuiMagic lib/foleys_gui_magic`

 ### VSCode
 Development is a lot easier with VSCode using the CMake extension.
 Simply point vscode at the root directory of the repo.
 It pretty much detects a cmake project and handles building without any issues.